JetBrains/create-react-kotlin-app/README.md

 npm install -g create-react-kotlin-app
 ```

-You can skip this step if you have `create-react-app` already installed.
+You can skip this step if you have `create-react-app` already installed or you're using `npx`.

 **You’ll need to have Node >= 6 on your machine**.
 You can use [nvm](https://github.com/creationix/nvm#usage) to easily switch between Node versions for different projects.